Concord Mall (Delaware): 2000s-2010s: Stability

-The 2020s: Decline
+2020s: Decline

 In July 2019, Barnes & Noble closed their store at the Concord Mall, relocating to a smaller space nearby at the Concord Square Shopping Center.
 The store was replaced by a Sprouts Farmers Market, which opened on March 11, 2020.

+The Concord Mall food court during the COVID-19 pandemic in March, 2020.

-In January 2020, with the mall at risk of foreclosure, Allied Properties sold the Concord Mall to CBL Properties.
+In January 2020, with the mall at risk of foreclosure, Allied Properties sold the Concord Mall to Namdar Realty Group.
 By that time, the mall was suffering from a 30% vacancy rate, which was three times the national average.

 On February 5, 2020, it was announced that Sears would be closing as part of a plan to shutter 31 stores nationwide.
 The store closed in April 2020.
 This was the last Sears location in Delaware.

 The closure of Sears, along with the switch to online shopping during the pandemic, sharply accelerated the mall's decline.

 Cafe Riviera, which had been operating at the mall since 1981, announced it would be closing in October 2020, due to pandemic-era challenges and difficulty negotiating a new lease with Namdar.
 However, following an outpouring of support from the community, the owners were able to reach an agreement for the restaurant to remain open at the mall.

 In 2022, an abandoned Burger King restaurant inside the mall went viral after a mall employee posted a picture of its dining area on Facebook.
 The Burger King operated at the mall between 1987 and 2009.
 The restaurant, which was never refurbished, remained perfectly intact behind a temporary wall.

 On February 23, 2024, the mall's Bonefish Grill restaurant closed, as part of a larger round of closings by the chain's parent company, Bloomin' Brands.
 The restaurant had been in business at the mall since 2014.

 At the start of 2025, the mall contained approximately 40 tenants—a mix of local and national retailers, counter-service restaurants, and service businesses.